Built for Workday customers

 Workday Position Management was the right choice.
 It just wasn't the whole answer.

-Roughly 80% of Workday HCM customers turn on Position Management because they need real control over headcount, not just job-profile management.
+Roughly 80% of Workday customers turn on Position Management because they need real control over headcount.
 The intent is right.
-The architecture is sound.
-But the operating reality, visible across hundreds of public threads from HRIS leaders, FP&A teams, and recruiters, is consistent.
+But across hundreds of public threads from HRIS, Finance, and Recruiting teams, the story is the same.

 80%